Peer Cohorts & Work Groups

 Leading with Equity

-This work group is comprised of 15 planning and housing department staff who have self-selected to advance racial and housing equity policies and programs within their Housing Element work.
-The work group will focus on promoting leadership development, capacity building toward navigating institutional change, peer-support and one-on-one coaching.
-The lessons from the work group will help participants develop tools and products to aid jurisdiction staff in embedding equity into their housing policy and planning work.
-Products from this work group will be available as they are created.
+This work group convened in 2022 and was comprised of 15 planning and housing department staff seeking to advance racial and housing equity policies and programs within their Housing Element work.
+The work group focused on promoting leadership development, capacity building toward navigating institutional change, peer-support and one-on-one coaching.
+The lessons from the work group helped participants develop tools and products to aid jurisdiction staff in embedding equity into their housing policy and planning work.

 Making Middle Housing Work